mjskay/gender-in-image-search/README.md

 This repository contains data and analysis code from:

 Kay, Matthew, Matuszek, Cynthia, and Munson, Sean.
-Unequal Representation and Gender Stereotypes in Image Search Results for Occupations. _CHI 2015_ (upcoming). http://dx.doi.org/10.1145/2702123.2702520
+Unequal Representation and Gender Stereotypes in Image Search Results for Occupations. _CHI 2015:
+Proceedings of the SIGCHI Conference on Human Factors in Computing Systems_ (upcoming). http://dx.doi.org/10.1145/2702123.2702520

 This file is structured as an extended version of the above paper, with inline